About the 1st year of illness:

 - Tips

-- Job seekers covered by the Sickness Benefits Act: by the UWV
+First-year Sickness Benefits Act assessment by the UWV

 Support C-support

-If you remain ill for a longer period of time, you will normally contact your company doctor every six weeks.
-Together, you will look at what is possible to resume your work step by step.
-Are the conversations with your company doctor or insurance doctor, your employer or colleagues difficult?
-Are you encountering a lack of understanding or are you being put under pressure?
+If you remain ill for an extended period, you will normally contact your occupational health physician every six weeks.
+Together, you will explore the options for gradually returning to work.
+Are conversations with your occupational health physician, insurance doctor, employer, or colleagues proving difficult?
+Are you experiencing misunderstandings or pressure?
 Contact your Aftercare Advisor for support.
+You can also contact them for personalized advice if your situation requires it.

 Method